Power of Attorney Notary

 • The agent’s full legal name spelled correctly in the document

-Power of Attorney Notary FAQs
+Power of Attorney Notary frequently asked questions

 Does a power of attorney have to be notarized in Ohio?

 Ohio financial POAs generally require notarization to be effective, and notarization is strongly standard for healthcare documents.
-Requirements differ by document and state — your document’s instructions and your attorney control.
+Requirements differ by document and state your document’s instructions and your attorney control.

 Can the person receiving power (the agent) be a witness?

-Generally no — most POA forms disqualify the agent and often family members from witnessing.
+Generally no most POA forms disqualify the agent and often family members from witnessing.
 Line up neutral witnesses, or ask about our witness coordination service.

 My parent is in the hospital.
 Can you come today?